Skip to main content

 International Visiting Student Program

-The International Visiting Student Program is currently accepting applications for academic year 24-25.
 This program is ONLY for international students who have completed their core clinical training and are in their final year of medical education.
+We do not accept medical graduates.

 All correspondence should be sent directly to the international visiting student coordinators at MSRIS@medschool.pitt.edu.
 Please do not reach out to UPSOM/UPMC staff/faculty or department coordinators directly with unsolicited emails.